 Droopy eyelids, blinking spasms or infected and inflamed outer edges of the eyelids near the eyelashes are common eyelid problems.
 This can cause pain, itching tearing, and sensitivity to light.

 When the temporal arteries which supply blood to the head and brain become inflamed or damaged, they can cause severe headaches, pain when chewing, and tenderness in the temple area.
 It may be followed by sudden vision loss in one eye.
 Other symptoms can include joint pain, weight loss, and low-grade fever.

 The best solution to combat eye problems is early prognosis and detection.
-If you ever feel like you are experiencing these symptoms, then it would be best if you contact an eye doctor at InSight Vision Center immediately.
+If you ever feel like you are experiencing these symptoms, then it would be best if you contact an eye doctor at InSight Vision Center, Fresno CA, immediately.
 Remember prevention is better than cure.